laaksonel/elixir-counter/README.md

 # Counter in Elixir/OTP

-Just an overengineered counter to demo Elixri/OTP and Phoenix.
+Just an overengineered counter app to demo Elixir/OTP and Phoenix.